urfave/cli/docs/v3/examples/completions/shell-completions.md

 Until the script is regenerated, pressing tab on such a line runs your app.
 Nothing rejects the
 request: after a `--` the flag is a positional argument, so it is passed to your action along with everything else on the line and the run completes as though you had pressed enter.
-Declaring how many arguments a command takes does not stop it either, since an argument too many is not an error here; only your own action can turn it down.
+Declaring how many arguments a command takes does not stop it either: an argument too many is not an error here.
+What the flag runs into is up to your app — a typed argument list rejects it as the number it is not, and an action that checks what it was given can turn it down — so do not count on any of it.
 A command that passes its arguments on hands the flag to what it runs, which is what makes it the right reading for a wrapper, and the wrong one for a tab key.
 Regenerating the script is what separates the two.